 On the very first SimplyLocal.life road trip opened to the public, I invited 4 website followers to check out a lovely spot in Portland.
 This was my first time meeting 3 of the 4 invitees; we all became more acquainted as the day progressed.
-These aren’t your typical guesthouses in Portland, Jamaica; the epitome of a purely natural getaway, our destination at the Living Akashi Guesthouses promotes a healthy, positive lifestyle on a secluded island.
+These aren’t your typical guesthouses in Portland, Jamaica; the epitome of a purely natural getaway, our destination at the Living Akashi Guesthouses promotes a healthy, positive lifestyle on a private island.